Alan.

 About Alan.

-Alan. in Nagoya is a dinner-hours option with a verified price range of JPY 6,000–7,999 and daily opening hours from 5 PM to 12 AM.
-The confirmed dress code is smart casual.
-Its verified recognition is Tabelog 100 - Asian cuisine / Ethnic cuisine - EAST - 2024, which helps place it on the radar for diners comparing notable restaurants, but the available verified information does not confirm a specific cuisine, menu format, seating layout, chef, beverage program, or neighborhood beyond Nagoya.
+Alan. in Nagoya is a dinner-hours option with a price range of JPY 6,000–7,999 and daily opening hours from 5 PM to 12 AM.
+The dress code is smart casual.
+Its recognition is Tabelog 100 - Asian cuisine / Ethnic cuisine - EAST - 2024, which helps place it on the radar for diners comparing notable restaurants.
+Specific details such as cuisine, menu format, seating layout, chef, beverage program, or neighborhood beyond Nagoya are not available.

-The clearest planning details are straightforward: expect the listed price band of JPY 6,000–7,999, plan for evening service only, as the verified hours are 5 PM to 12 AM every day of the week.
+The clearest planning details are straightforward: expect the listed price band of JPY 6,000–7,999, plan for evening service only, as the hours are 5 PM to 12 AM every day of the week.
 Alan. is also listed in Tabelog 100 - Asian cuisine / Ethnic cuisine - EAST - 2024.
-Beyond that, details such as signature dishes, drinks, seating capacity, terrace availability, service style, payment methods, dietary accommodations are not verified here and should not be assumed.
+Beyond that, details such as signature dishes, drinks, seating capacity, terrace availability, service style, payment methods, dietary accommodations are not available.

 When to Book: Dinner Over Lunch

-Alan. is verified as open daily from 5 PM to 12 AM, so dinner is the confirmed window to plan around.
-No lunch service is represented in the verified data.
+Alan. is open daily from 5 PM to 12 AM, so dinner is the window to plan around.
+Lunch service is not offered.
 For visitors comparing Nagoya dining options, Alan. is best treated as an evening restaurant with a mid-range premium price band and smart-casual expectations.

 Dress for smart casual rather than formal fine dining.
-The verified record does not establish a counter, terrace, private room, accessibility details, group capacity, or reservation rules, so diners with specific seating or access needs should confirm directly before going.
+Information on a counter, terrace, private room, accessibility details, group capacity, or reservation rules is not available, so diners with specific seating or access needs should confirm directly before going.

 For a Nagoya dinner shortlist, Alan. can be considered alongside other dining in Nagoya, depending on the occasion and preferred style.
 If you are still comparing options, see our full Nagoya restaurants guide.
 For broader trip planning, consult our full Nagoya bars guide and our full Nagoya hotels guide.